- Family and Parenting»

 Child Development – A Brief Overview

-Child development refers to the systematic, orderly patterned, gradual, consistent and continuous alterations from the period of infancy until acquisition of adulthood.
-This developmental continuity indeed fluctuates with factors like environmental influences, nutrition, chromosomal permutation, social and economic circumstances, and rendered parenting or care giving methodology.
+Child development refers to the systematic, orderly patterned, gradual, consistent, and continuous alterations from the period of infancy until the acquisition of adulthood.
+This developmental continuity indeed fluctuates with factors like environmental influences, nutrition, chromosomal permutation, social and economic circumstances, and rendered parenting or caregiving methodology.
 Maturation and learning are two important elements inducing developmental changes in children of varied age groups.
-The process of physical and psychological maturation facilitates child development in terms of enhancing skills including speech, walking, learning and acquiring reasoning, perception and cognition.
-Learning inculcates child’s abilities, behavior, habits, thinking and feelings, and helps to develop vision, insight and focus for attaining success through wisdom and determination in near future.
+The process of physical and psychological maturation facilitates child development in terms of enhancing skills including speech, walking, learning, and acquiring reasoning, perception, and cognition.
+Learning inculcates a child’s abilities, behavior, habits, thinking, and feelings, and helps to develop vision, insight, and focus for attaining success through wisdom and determination in near future.
 The psychological development and behavioral patterns among children vary proportionately with the degree of their bonding with parents and caretakers.
-Child development is undoubtedly a cumulative process and must be thoroughly understood and monitored by caretakers for proactively configuring child for the stage of adulthood.
-The initial 12 years of child development include the holistic process of psycho-social and physical growth progressing with the enhancement of motor skills, bodily changes and abilities of language, thinking and perception.
+Child development is undoubtedly a cumulative process and must be thoroughly understood and monitored by caretakers for proactively configuring a child for the stage of adulthood.
+The initial 12 years of child development include the holistic process of psycho-social and physical growth progressing with the enhancement of motor skills, bodily changes, and abilities of language, thinking, and perception.

 Stages in child development

 The developmental stages in childhood are influenced by environmental fluctuations and social and cultural factors.
-The initial two years of child’s life comprise of sensory motor stage contributing in the development of physical and motor skills with significant advancement in thinking ability during progression through infancy.
+The initial two years of a child’s life comprise of the sensory-motor stage contributing to the development of physical and motor skills with significant advancement in thinking ability during progression through infancy.
 This is the ideal time for children to utilize and develop their cognitive skills and understanding for exploring their world.
-This stage also referred to as the primitive speech stage in context to child’s speech development.
+This stage is also referred to as the primitive speech stage in context to a child’s speech development.
 Children learn to name objects, imitate words, develop speech and respond in terms of laughs and cries during these crucial years of their initial development.

-Two till seven years of child’s life correspond to the preoperational stage, wherein, the capacity of physical exploration and senses progresses in its nascent stage.
-The thought process of children in this stage not supported by logic and they are unable to conserve and process their intellect in exploring objects and images.
-However, the initial four years of this preoperational stage constitutes the child’s naive psychological status, when he/she tends to acquire ability for identifying objects in terms of symbols.
-The curiosity for exploring world remains at its peak during the beginning years of preoperational stage.
-The last three years of this stage marked by the period of egocentric or private speech, during which children acquire the ability of self-interaction while executing tasks and solving problems.
-The children usually talk in loud tone and continue to develop private speech and thinking capacity during the egocentric stage.
+Two to seven years of a child’s life correspond to the preoperational stage, wherein, the capacity of physical exploration and senses progresses in its nascent stage.
+The thought process of children in this stage is not supported by logic and they are unable to conserve and process their intellect in exploring objects and images.
+However, the initial four years of this preoperational stage constitutes the child’s naive psychological status, when he/she tends to acquire the ability for identifying objects in terms of symbols.
+The curiosity for exploring the world remains at its peak during the beginning years of the preoperational stage.
+The last three years of this stage are marked by the period of egocentric or private speech, during which children acquire the ability of self-interaction while executing tasks and solving problems.
+The children usually talk in a loud tone and continue to develop private speech and thinking capacity during the egocentric stage.

-The age of twelve years and above believed to be the stage of formal operation.
+The age of twelve years and above is believed to be the stage of formal operation.
 This period continues from twelve years until the age of maturity.
-This stage progresses with the advancement of child’s intelligent quotient, development of more logical and abstract thought processes and capacity to deal with life’s complex situations and challenges.
+This stage progresses with the advancement of a child’s intelligence quotient, development of more logical and abstract thought processes, and capacity to deal with life’s complex situations and challenges.

 Understanding child psychology and challenges for working parents

-In today’s stressful circumstances, understanding child psychology and imagination is a prerequisite for proactively executing focused efforts in his/her upbringing, with the vision of developing a physically, socially and psychologically stable well-being.
-In fact, the foremost requirement for working parents is to understand, explore and define multidimensional environmental facets influencing normal physiological, social, moral, spiritual and psychological development of the growing child.
+In today’s stressful circumstances, understanding child psychology and imagination is a prerequisite for proactively executing focused efforts in his/her upbringing, with the vision of developing a physically, socially, and psychologically stable well-being.
+In fact, the foremost requirement for working parents is to understand, explore and define multidimensional environmental facets influencing normal physiological, social, moral, spiritual, and psychological development of the growing child.
 Important factors like family circumstances, stressful situations, play environment, and opportunities to attain cognitive and physical skills proportionately affect the socio-physiological and moral development of the learning children.
-In fact, the children need to acquire optimum autonomy and independence to develop as efficient decision makers in today’s competitive world.
-Indeed, children of 21st century are more competent and consciously compare their abilities with other peers of their same age group.
-On the other hand, the exceeding pressure to gain perfection and success in life suppresses their independence and natural capacity of effectively controlling emotions like anger and fear under stressful situations.
-It is highly essential for parents to define threshold and optimum limits for developing autonomy and self-dependence in children in accordance with their age groups.
-Working parents need to devote quality time with their kids to understand and explore their psychological and emotional requirements for instilling confidence, wisdom and resiliency assets in their developing children.
-Efficient care-taking warrants precise understanding of child’s temperamental traits and activity level for providing adequate support and learning environment to the blossoming kids.
+In fact, the children need to acquire optimum autonomy and independence to develop as efficient decision-makers in today’s competitive world.
+Indeed, children of the 21st century are more competent and consciously compare their abilities with other peers of the same age group.
+On the other hand, the exceeding pressure to gain perfection and success in life suppresses their independence and natural capacity of effectively control emotions like anger and fear under stressful situations.
+It is highly essential for parents to define a threshold and optimum limits for developing autonomy and self-dependence in children in accordance with their age groups.
+Working parents need to devote quality time with their kids to understand and explore their psychological and emotional requirements for instilling confidence, wisdom, and resiliency assets in their developing children.
+Efficient care-taking warrants a precise understanding of a child’s temperamental traits and activity level for providing adequate support and a learning environment to the blossoming kids.
 Children of varied age groups may differ in terms of their activity levels and physical capacity.
 Exploring such traits by working parents remains a challenge, as they are unable to spend extended hours with their kids from the daily routine.
-Therefore, such parents require becoming keen observers on their kids for exploring their temperamental traits and rendering remedies in terms of care and counselling to maintain psychological and moral homeostasis of the little learners.
+Therefore, such parents require becoming keen observers on their kids for exploring their temperamental traits and rendering remedies in terms of care and counseling to maintain the psychological and moral homeostasis of the little learners.

-Some kids are born with innate high stamina and activity level, and capable in enthusiastically tackling physical tasks and challenges.
-However, such children take longer time in acquiring adaptability, self-control, stability and are difficult to supervise.
-Conversely, children with low activity level timely acquire self-control and emotional stability with optimum supervision.
-Indeed, regular parent child communication is highly required to explore these inborn instincts in children for developing effective parent-child relationship and generating optimistic thinking and generosity until onset of adulthood.
+Some kids are born with innate high stamina and activity level, and capable of enthusiastically tackling physical tasks and challenges.
+However, such children take a long time in acquiring adaptability, self-control, stability and are difficult to supervise.
+Conversely, children with low activity levels timely acquire self-control and emotional stability with optimum supervision.
+Indeed, regular parent-child communication is highly required to explore these inborn instincts in children for developing effective parent-child relationships and generating optimistic thinking and generosity until the onset of adulthood.
 Some children act as attention seekers; however, some others are equipped with self-interactive abilities.
 Few of them remain highly attentive during tasks, while few others have high distraction rates.
 Less attentive children require more time to learn things and face concentration conflicts while accomplishing their tasks.
 Such children require more supervision from their parents and tend to display interest in creative activities.
 However, attentive children focus more on their tasks with minimum supervision and tend to acquire intellect and skills with minimum supervision.

-From behavioral perspective, some children intensely reflect their emotions and less acquainted with emotional and behavioral skills.
-Such children require systematized care-taking from their parents to antagonize their incapacity of self-control and enhancing temperamental stability and emotional skills while connecting more with their caretakers.
-On the other hand, children equipped with emotional skills have a better control on their emotions and do not require much supervision for their temperamental enhancement.
+From a behavioral perspective, some children intensely reflect on their emotions and are less acquainted with emotional and behavioral skills.
+Such children require systematized care-taking from their parents to antagonize their incapacity of self-control and enhance temperamental stability and emotional skills while connecting more with their caretakers.
+On the other hand, children equipped with emotional skills have better control over their emotions and do not require much supervision for their temperamental enhancement.